jdelagnes/winkill/README.md

 # Winkill (archived)

-Back to 2009, winKill is a cli application designed as a kill command for Windows.
+Back to 2009, winkill is a cli application designed as a kill command for Windows.

 The command is able to send a SIGINT (ctrl-break) or a SIGQUIT (ctrl-c) signal to a console detatched windows process.